-A very basic workflow in using EndNote is to get references into EndNote and then cite them in Word.
+Referring to the graphic above a very basic workflow in using EndNote is to get references into EndNote (down arrows at the top) and then cite them in Word (green down arrow under the graphic).
 A typical way to get a reference into EndNote is to find the reference in a database and then export it into EndNote.
 Databases vary in how they label export.
 It may be called export, download, cite, citation, send to, or save.
 Usually there will be an option presented as part of exporting (maybe in a following window) for an EndNote or possibly RIS format.
 Once the reference is stored in an EndNote library, you can use the EndNote ribbon in Word (on a PC) or the EndNote toolbar (on a Mac) to automatically cite the reference in Word and to choose or change the citation style.

 The graphic above shows several ways to get references into EndNote and to create citations or bibliographies.